Calvin and Hobbes by Bill Watterson for June 22, 2010

 24. 689 6897683 blue rebel alliance logo png transparent png

-KEA about 14 years ago
+KEA over 14 years ago

 Dogs are worthless pos.
 Get a rhinoceros.